rd--/blksc3/md/essay.md

 ## Future Research

-Block SuperCollider is an experimental, personal research project that is still in its early stages of development.
+Block SuperCollider is an experimental, personal research project that is in the early stages of development.
-Considered as a proof of concept, the system behaves remarkably well.
+Considered as a proof of concept, the system behaves well.
-The large collection of illustration programs, the extensive guide, and the contents of the toolbox, provide a detailed view of the current extent of the system.
+The collection of illustration programs, the annotated guide, and the organisation of the toolbox, provide a detailed view of the current extent of the system.
-However there remain a number of inconvenient aspects to working with the system which will take some time to address, and which make the system unsuitable for extensive non-expert use at this time.
 The most open and interesting areas for future work are centred around the design and implemention of further reactive event-based control and display blocks.
 An initial step will be to write a simple inline _poll_ block, the analytic counterpart of the 𝒞 block described above.
 However for this work to progress the current set of Wasm patches to SuperCollider need revising.
-The present implementation does not place the synthesiser in the correct browser audio context, and this introduces an unworkable amount of latency for most interactive use cases.
+The present implementation does not place the synthesiser in the correct browser audio context, and this introduces significant latency, making interactive real-time musical use of the system practicable only when working with an external instance of the synthesiser.
-At the present time,
-interactive musical use of the system is only practicable when working with an external instance of the synthesiser.

 ## Conclusion